AdrianSchneider/Qissues-Legacy/README.md

 - **Views** - Supports alternate views (large table view, smaller list with metadata, and tiny list).
 Automatically detects, but can be overridden.
 - **Post/Edit Issues** - Submit and modify issues from comfort of your own terminal.
 - **Workflow Integration** - For systems that support it, workflows (in progress -> resolved, prompting for resolution)
-- **Git Integration** - Easily query active issue based on branch name. "feature-x", would allow `qissues view`, `qissues edit`, without remembering 'x'.
+- **Git Context** - Easily query active issue based on branch name. "feature-x", would allow `qissues view`, `qissues edit`, without remembering 'x'.

 ## Installation